Yan Gomes Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 14th-ranked team ERA across all league pitching staffs (4.30).
+- The Dodgers have the 17th-ranked team ERA among all league pitching staffs (4.57).

-- Dodgers pitchers combine to allow 10 home runs (0.8 per game), the fourth-fewest in the league.

-- The Dodgers will look to Syndergaard (0-1) in his third start this season.
+- Urias (3-0) gets the starting nod for the Dodgers in his fourth start of the season.
+He's put together a 1.50 ERA in 18 2/3 innings pitched, with 20 strikeouts.

-- In his last time out on Sunday, the right-hander tossed four innings against the Arizona Diamondbacks, giving up six earned runs while surrendering eight hits.
+- The left-hander's last time out came on Tuesday against the San Francisco Giants, when he tossed six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.